hapticdata/animitter/README.md

 ### Start an asynchronous loop

-Animitter allows you to create a loop that will pause at each frame until explicitly invoked:
+Animitter allows you to create a loop that will pause at each frame until explicitly invoked.
+It does this by passing a function as a 3rd argument:

 ```javascript
 var asyncLoop = animitter({ async: true }, function(loop, frameCount, nextFrame ){